The Role of ISAC in 6G Networks: Enabling Next-Generation Wireless Systems: Current Trends

 \subsection{Industry Initiatives, Standardization, and System Prototyping}

 The progress of ISAC is driven by synchronized global standardization efforts linked with practical prototype activities, which collectively address essential concerns, including interoperability, performance assessment, hardware viability, and security.
 Standards organizations such as 3GPP (commencing with Release 18 and the subsequent releases developed in Release 19, see Fig.~\ref{fig:3GPP1})\cite{3GPP}, along with the European Telecommunications Standards Institute (ETSI) Industry Specification Group (ISG) ISAC, have established fundamental architectures and key performance indicators (KPIs) that are important for ISAC functions.
 However, significant deficiencies persist in the definition of multifunction cross-layer protocol stacks, multitier integration frameworks, and universal channel and sensor models.

 Industry-driven momentum, led by entities such as the IEEE 802.11bf Task Group, ITU, and the 6G Infrastructure Association (6G-IA), has accelerated the adoption of ISAC by integrating sensing functionalities into Wi-Fi and cellular norms, facilitating applications ranging from environmental monitoring to smart home occupancy detection \cite{4.2.1}.
 Telecommunications firms such as Huawei, Nokia, Ericsson, and ZTE are rapidly advancing ISAC's vision through their 6G initiatives, transforming base stations into multifunctional sensing-communication hubs.

 In prototyping, adaptable platforms such as integrated RF front-ends, RIS, and software-defined radios (SDRs) are crucial for evaluating concepts and investigating design alternatives regarding hardware constraints, waveform intricacy, and energy consumption, particularly in domains like analog/digital conversion, metasurface antenna design, and RF chain integration, where size, cost, and scalability require meticulous equilibrium.
-Moreover, integrating suitable privacy and security protocols within the sensing-communication layers is an ongoing field of investigation \cite{onur1},\cite{T38},\cite{4.2.1a}, particularly in hazardous environments.
-Collective efforts in experimental prototyping, ecosystem coordination, and standards development emphasize the essential collaboration between technology suppliers, industry groups, and academic institutions to transform ISAC from an encouraging research domain into a reliable, scalable, and widely adopted technology vital for commercial 6G networks \cite{4.2.2},\cite{4.2.3},\cite{4.2.4}.